Tracing Lines – Worksheets For Little People

 - Try to keep it fun.
 If your little one is getting frustrated, take a break;

 - Keep your little one motivated by supplementing your line tracing project with related projects.
-For example, if he/she is tracing lines with a farm theme, sing farm songs like Old Macdonald Had A Farm;
+For example, if he/she is tracing worksheets with a farm theme, sing farm songs like Old Macdonald Had A Farm;

 - Choose a time of day when your little one is relaxed;